-Securing website and periodic testing is mandatory for online businesses.
+Securing websites and periodic testing are mandatory for online businesses.

 Today, data breaches bring catastrophic repercussions.
-Websites and application are an integral part of any business.
+Websites and applications are an integral part of any business.
 This is where ensuring your website is safe becomes very important.

 According to the 2016 Ponemon Cost of Data Breach Study, the average consolidated total cost of a data breach jumped from $3.8 million to $4 million.